floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 Finally, the findings are summarized, and an outlook on future work is given.

-For the case study, a design science research methodology (DSRM) is adopted, which is a research paradigm for information systems research focused at creating and evaluating artifacts.
+For the case study, a #acr("DSRM") is adopted, which is a research paradigm for information systems research focused at creating and evaluating artifacts.
-In particular, the research and design of the proposed solution follows the six-step Design Science Research Process (DSRP) model @design_science_research_methodology.
+In particular, the research and design of the proposed solution follows the six-step #acr("DSRP") model @design_science_research_methodology.
 Their model is based on prior research and is designed to guide researchers through the process of analysis, creation, and evaluation of artifacts.

 The six steps of the process are: